-Performance outcomes Acceptable outcomes Complies Comments AO3.2 On-site drainage systems are constructed: (a) to convey stormwater from the premises to a lawful point of discharge; and (b) in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ Not applicable.
-Both proposed lots would drain directly to natural waterways.
-Electricity supply PO4 Each lot is provided with an adequate supply of electricity AO4 The premises: (a) is connected to the electricity supply network; or (b) has arranged a connection to the transmission grid; or (c) where not connected to the network, an independent energy system with sufficient capacity to service the development (at near average energy demands associated with the use) may be provided as an alternative to reticulated electricity where: (i) it is approved by the relevant regulatory authority; and (ii) it can be demonstrated that no air or noise emissions; and (iii) it can be demonstrated that no adverse impact on visual amenity will occur.
-The development can be conditioned to comply.
-Telecommunications infrastru ucture
+Performance outcomes Acceptable outcomes Complies Comments AO3.2 On-site drainage systems are constructed: (a) to convey stormwater from the premises to a lawful point of discharge; and (b) in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ The development will be conditioned to comply.
+Electricity supply P04 Each lot is provided with an adequate supply of electricity A04 The premises: (a) is connected to the electricity supply network; or (b) has arranged a connection to the transmission grid; or (c) where not connected to the network, an independent energy system with sufficient capacity to service the development (at near average energy demands associated with the use) may be provided as an alternative to reticulated electricity where: (i) it is approved by the relevant regulatory authority; and (ii) it can be demonstrated that no air or noise emissions; and (iii) it can be demonstrated that no adverse impact on visual amenity will occur.
+All proposed lots have the capacity to accommodate a standalone electricity supply without adverse environmental impact.
+Telecommunications infrast ructure

-Performance outcomes Acceptable outcomes Complies Comments PO5 Each lot is provided with an adequate supply of telecommunication infrastructure AO5 Development is provided with a connection to the national broadband network or telecommunication services. ~ The development can be conditioned to comply.
-Existing public utility servi ices PO6 Development and associated works do not affect the efficient functioning of public utility mains, services or installations.
-AO6 Public utility mains, services are relocated, altered or repaired in association with the works so that they continue to function and satisfy the relevant Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ The development can be conditioned to comply.
-Excavation or filling PO7 Excavation or filling must not have an adverse impact on the: A07.1 Excavation or filling does not occur within 1.5 metres of any site boundary. n/a Not applicable. (a) streetscape; (b) scenic amenity; (c) environmental values; (d) slope stability; A07.2 Excavation or filling at any point on a lot is to be no greater than 1.5 metres above or below natural ground level. n/a Not applicable. (e) accessibility; or (f) privacy of adjoining premises.
-A07.3 Earthworks batters: (a) are no greater than 1.5 metres in height; (b) are stepped with a minimum width 2 metre berm; (c) do not exceed a maximum of two batters and two berms (not greater than 3.6 metres in total height) on any one lot; (d) have a slope no greater than 1 in 4; and (e) are retained. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments PO5 Each lot is provided with an adequate supply of telecommunication infrastructure AO5 Development is provided with a connection to the national broadband network or telecommunication services. ~ Future land owners will need to make suitable arrangements based on their actual telecommunication needs.
+Existing public utility serv vices PO6 Development and associated works do not affect the efficient functioning of public utility mains, services or installations.
+AO6 Public utility mains, services are relocated, altered or repaired in association with the works so that they continue to function and satisfy the relevant Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ The development will be conditioned to comply.
+Excavation or filling PO7 Excavation or filling must not have an adverse impact on the: A07.1 Excavation or filling does not occur within 1.5 metres of any site boundary. n/a No assessable excavation or filling is proposed by this application. (a) streetscape; (b) scenic amenity; (c) environmental values; (d) slope stability; AO7.2 Excavation or filling at any point on a lot is to be no greater than 1.5 metres above or below natural ground level. n/a No assessable excavation or filling is proposed by this application. (e) accessibility; or (f) privacy of adjoining premises.
+A07.3 Earthworks batters: (a) are no greater than 1.5 metres in height; (b) are stepped with a minimum width 2 metre berm; (c) do not exceed a maximum of two batters and two berms (not greater than 3.6 metres in total height) on any one lot; (d) have a slope no greater than 1 in 4; and (e) are retained. n/a No assessable excavation or filling is proposed by this application.